-Halley Feiffer's 'A FUNNY THING...'
-Opens Tonight at Geffen Playhouse
+Halley Feiffer, Jason Butler Harner to Lead 'A FUNNY THING...' at Geffen Playhouse

-The Geffen Playhouse presents the first play in its 2017 / 2018 season, Halley Feiffer's A Funny Thing Happened on the Way to the Gynecologic Oncology Unit at Memorial Sloan Kettering Cancer Center of New York City.
+The Geffen Playhouse today announced the full cast for the first play in its 2017 / 2018 season, Halley Feiffer's A Funny Thing Happened on the Way to the Gynecologic Oncology Unit at Memorial Sloan Kettering Cancer Center of New York City.